 by Neil Harri of Aerial Photos

-We are happy to announce the donation to GLC of 18+ acres on the west end of Gratiot Lake.
-The land was donated by Lizzadro Farms.
-It includes approximately 2,000 feet of shoreline and a wetlands area.
-It can be accessed by water for low impact activities such as hiking and birding.
-A botanical survey of this nature sanctuary is scheduled for 2014.
+We are happy to announce the donation to GLC of 18.75 acres with approximately 2075 feet of shoreline on the west end of Gratiot Lake.
+The land was donated by Lizzadro Farms in December of 2013.
+This conservation area includes some upland forest but consists mainly of cedar swamp and other wetlands.
+It can be accessed by canoe, kayak, or other small watercraft for low impact activities such as hiking and birding.
+Wildlife observed in recent years on this lakeshore include river otter, beaver, bobcat, black bear, deer, bald eagles, loons, kingfishers, ducks, and great blue heron.
+A botanical survey of this nature sanctuary began in May of 2014.

 A view of a portion of the shoreline recently donated to GLC.

 You will find all the GLC news that's fit to print in the Conservancy's newsletter, Water's Edge.
 The newsletter is published twice a year and sent to Gratiot Lake residents.
 It includes articles about GLC programs, articles on the ecology and history of the Lake and its watershed, and information for landowners about good stewardship practices.
 One reason most of us enjoy being at the Lake is the wonderful opportunity it affords to observe wildlife.
 Water's Edge would like to report on sightings of special animals or intriguing animal behavior around the lake.
 We are also interested in gathering information and stories related to the lake and the history of the area to include in Water's Edge.
 Please don't be shy if you have something to share!

 If you are not on the Water's Edge mailing list and would like to receive a copy or if you have information, animal sightings, or "Gratiot Lake Stories," or history to share, contact Bonnie Hay, the GLC Program Director at email@example.com.